Opale: Propriétés, Vertus et Origine - Petite Vagabonde

 B. How to Clean and Recharge Opal

-1. Safe Opal Cleaning
+1. Safe Cleaning of the Opal

-2. Recharging Opal
+2. Recharging the Opal